gp1981/ValueInvest/README.md

 This library provides functionality to analyze financial data and rank companies based on the principles outlined in the book "The Little Book that Still Beats the Market" by Joel Greenblatt.

+## Disclaimer

+This library is developed independently and is not affiliated with financialmodelingprep.com nor with magicformula.com or other organizations.
+The use of this library and any investment decisions made based on the analysis performed are the sole responsibility of the user.
+We take no responsibility for any risks or losses associated with the use of this library or investments made using the provided data.

 ## Usage

 To use this library, follow these steps: